- Organization Overview

 An elected fellow of the American Institute of Medical and Biological Engineering (AIMBE) and the Biomedical Engineering Society, Desai is also a recipient of the prestigious Paul Dawson Biotechnology Award from the American Association of Colleges of Pharmacy (AACP).
 Early in her career, she was selected as one of the “Brilliant 10” Top Scientists in the Nation by Popular Science, received the Visionary Science Award from the BioMEMS and Nanotechnology Society, and the Global Indus Technovator Award from MIT.

-Desai is a member of the California Institute for Quantitative Biomedical Research, a principal investigator of the UCSF/UC Berkeley Graduate Group Training Grant in Bioengineering, and founding faculty director of the UCSF/UC Berkeley Master’s in Translational Medicine.
-Prior to joining UCSF, she was an Associate Professor of Biomedical Engineering at Boston University and Associate Director of the Center for Nanoscience and Nanobiotechnology at BU.
-She received the ScB degree in Biomedical Engineering from Brown University in 1994 and the PhD degree in bioengineering from the joint graduate program at University of California, Berkeley and the University of California, San Francisco, in 1998.
+Desai is a member of the California Institute for Quantitative Biomedical Research, a principal investigator of the UCSF/UC Berkeley Graduate Group Training Grant in Bioengineering, and founding faculty director of the UCSF/UC Berkeley Master of Translational Medicine.
+Prior to joining UCSF, she was an associate professor of biomedical engineering and associate director of the Center for Nanoscience and Nanobiotechnology at Boston University.
+She received the ScB degree in biomedical engineering from Brown University in 1994 and the PhD degree in bioengineering from the joint graduate program at University of California, Berkeley and the University of California, San Francisco, in 1998.